 Oftentimes, the hallmark of a special meal is the basket of fluffy dinner rolls passed from hand to hand.
-Thankfully, these guys are actually easier to make than they sound.
+Thankfully, these homemade dinner rolls are actually easier to make than they sound.

 These fluffy dinner rolls are delicious enough to be a treat but easy enough for everyday.

-Generously grease a glass 9×13″ pan.
+- Generously grease a glass 9x13" pan.
 Shape each piece of dough into a ball by folding and stretching the dough over itself until a smooth surface forms.
 Place roll into greased pan and repeat with remaining pieces of dough.

 - Cover pan a lid or greased plastic wrap and set aside to rise until doubled, approximately 45 minutes.
 Preheat oven to 375.

 - Once oven is hot, bake the rolls for 20-25 minutes or until golden on top.
 Allow to cool for five minutes in pan before removing.
 Serve warm with butter or homemade jam.